Car Insurance Quotes

 Your Vehicle’s Value

 Certain types of vehicles are more expensive to insure than others.
-A Maserati is generally more expensive to insure than a Honda Civic, for example.
+For example, a Maserati is generally more expensive to insure than a Honda Civic.
 Your vehicle’s value can significantly raise your collision coverage and comprehensive coverage premiums: it costs more to repair a higher-end vehicle, and these costs get passed from the insurer to the policyholder.

 Your Vehicle Type and Size